Globalization of partial cohomology of groups: Existence of a globalization

 \section{Existence of a globalization}

 In this section we construct the cocycle $\wtl w$ whose existence was announced above.
-Keeping the notations of \cref{notion-glob}, we begin with some auxiliary formulas whose proof will be left to the reader.
+Keeping the notation of \cref{notion-glob}, we begin with some auxiliary formulas whose proof will be left to the reader.

 \begin{lem} Let $g\in\Lb'$.
 Then

 \end{lem}

 We now define a function $\wtl{w'}:G^n\to\A$ by removing the idempotent $1_{(x_1,\dots,x_n)}$ from the right-hand side of \cref{w'-def}, that is